SURFscz/plsc/README.md

 # Testing

 For local testing, you need a local LDAP to be started before running tests.
-When you have docker installed on your local machinm, you can simple run:
+When you have docker installed on your local machine, you can simple run:

 ```
 etc/ldap_start.sh
 ```

+This script will take care of pulling the proper LDAP image, start the docker container and initialize it properly with all required objectclasses.

-If you do not have docker installed or wish to use an existing running LDAP server, then please make sure that the config files listed in **et/ldif** are properly installed.
+If you do not have docker installed or wish to use an existing running LDAP server, then please make sure that the config files listed in **etc/ldif** are properly installed.

 You can specify LDAP connection and access constants in a local **.env** file, for exanple: